-Children practise at home by using decodable readers which align to the sounds they already know, and the sound that is being taught.
-Children access the readers via their own Bug Club login online, and this enables us to achieve a high level of personalisation in the books that we set for each teaching group.
+Children practise at home by using decodable reading books which align to the sounds they already know, and the sound that is being taught.
+The books are changed bi weekly as this enables us to achieve a high level of personalisation in the books that we set for each teaching group.
 It also means that children will experience success quickly because they are being asked to read words that they are able to sound out.
 We recommend that reading at home is as consistent as possible, ideally every afternoon after school and at weekends.
 Children do not need to read entire books at a time, it is much better to achieve quality over quantity and read 2-3 pages well.
 We offer sessions for parents at the start of each school year to explain how to support their children when accessing decodable readers.